Team Captain Guide

-- Your team should bring a tent for shade at the festival (10’x10′ pop-up canopy) is best.
-(NO LARGE tents or stakes in ground allowed)
+- Bring team tent for shade at the festival (10’x10’ pop-up canopy).
+NO large tents or stakes in the ground.

-- Each team will have tent space labeled with your team name in the Athletes’ Village.
+- Each team will have tent space (20’ x 20’) labeled with your team name in the Athletes’ Village.

-- We will provide water and other beverages, but you should bring extra to insure that your team has plenty of water.
+- We will provide some water and other beverages, but you should bring extra to insure that your team has plenty of water.
 Healthy snacks would be a good idea, too.
-Some refreshments will also be available from vendors.
+Food & cold drinks will also be available at concession stands.

 - Report to your Team Tent an hour (8:00 a.m.) before the race.
 This will allow you enough time to unload your belongings, park and sign in at the registration table to receive your wrist band.